 SysMIC is an outstanding online course, which provides extensive training in mathematics, statistics and computational methods used in life sciences.
 The course is put together and delivered by scientists from University College London, The Open University and the University of Edinburgh.

-In 2017-2018, EASTBIO offers a total of 6 funded spaces worth £800 each to first-year students on a competitive basis.
-Applicants will be notified of the outcome of their application at the end of October 2017.
+In 2017-2018, EASTBIO offered a total of 6 funded spaces worth £800 each to first-year students on a competitive basis.
+Applicants are usually notified of the outcome of their application by the end of October 2017.

 For more information, please click here.

 This workshop is open to first-year students and carries 10 training points.
-The interactive workshop which is run by Dr Jo Young provides guidance, feedback and sustained support for scientific presentations to interdisciplinary audiences.
+The interactive workshop, which is run by Dr Jo Young, provides guidance, feedback and sustained support for scientific presentations to interdisciplinary audiences.
 The first stage of the training includes individual feedback to students on their short video presentations (deadline for video uploads end of January 2018), followed by a face-to-face training workshop in St Andrews.

 Research Skills Training